hvperdrive/wcm-template-manager-ngx/README.md

 ```

 ## More information
-To see a working example you can take a look in [the demo project](https://github.com/hvperdrive/wcm-template-manager-ng2/tree/develop/templating-demo).
+To see a working example you can take a look at the [the demo project](https://github.com/hvperdrive/wcm-template-manager-ng2/tree/develop/templating-demo).

 ## Development for this module
 To build a new version of this module run the following commands.